facebookincubator/velox/velox/duckdb/README.md

     rsync -vrh src/amalgamation/duckdb.* <path/to/velox>/velox/external/duckdb/
     rsync -vrh src/amalgamation/parquet* <path/to/velox>/velox/external/duckdb/

+Then modify the include guard variables in parquet-amalgamation.hpp by prefixing them with
+DUCKDB (This is to avoid conflicts with Thrift headers also included for the parquet reader) using the script velox/external/duckdb/modify_include_guards.sh as follows:

+    cd <path/to/velox>/velox/external/duckdb/
+    ./modify_include_guards.sh parquet-amalgamation.hpp
+    ./modify_include_guards.sh parquet-amalgamation.cpp

 We also maintain a copy of TPC-H dataset generators that need to be updated: